sybilhoangRG/support.balsamiq.com/content/sales/cloudsubscriptions.md

 Before signing up for a subscription, you must first create and confirm your Balsamiq Cloud account.

-The site owners or the billing-only administrator can sign up for a plan in the Site Settings under the Billing Information section.
-Site Settings can be reached by selecting "Settings" in the center navigation menu within your site.
+The space owners or the billing-only administrator can sign up for a plan in the Settings under the Billing Information section.
+This section can be reached by selecting "Settings" in the center navigation menu within your space.

 To sign up for a paid subscription, simply pick a plan and select the Subscribe button:

 ![](https://media.balsamiq.com/img/support/sales/cloud/subscribe.png)

 You can choose to be charged either monthly or yearly, then proceed to enter your credit card information in the [secure](/sales/safe/) sign-up form.
-Invoices will be sent via email to the site owner(s) and billing-only administrator (if applicable).
+Invoices will be sent via email to the space owner(s) and billing-only administrator (if applicable).
 Review your information and click "Subscribe" to complete the process.
 You are free to [cancel](#stopping-your-subscription) your subscription at any time.

 * * *

 ## Changing Your Plan

-The site owners or the billing-only administrator can change the plan at any time in the Site Settings under the Billing Information section.
-Site Settings can be reached by selecting "Settings" in the center navigation menu within your site.
+The space owners or the billing-only administrator can change the plan at any time in the Settings under the Billing Information section.
+This section can be reached by selecting "Settings" in the center navigation menu within your space.

 Simply select the appropriate button or link next to the desired plan: